 DeltaVision OMX Flex super-resolution microscope

-DeltaVision OMX Flex is a multi-imaging mode, super-resolution microscope optimized for structured illumination microscopy (SIM).
+DeltaVision OMX Flex is a multi-imaging mode, super-resolution microscope optimised for structured illumination microscopy (SIM).

 DeltaVision OMX Flex super-resolution microscope